Reaction Injection Moulding RIM

 Tooling alternative | Fast turnaround | Repeatable

-What is RIM Moulding?
+What is Reaction Injection Moulding?

 Specifications